aknijn/discover/README.md

 ------------
 In the $GALAXY_ROOT/tools directory: git clone https://github.com/aknijn/discover.git

-Activate Galaxy to use conda
+Configure Galaxy to use conda

 Add the following line to your /$GALAXY_ROOT/config/galaxy.yml file